 - You lose track of time

-Play is a great place to connect with our kids (and ourselves), when it’s really play for both of us.
+Play is a great place to connect with our kids (and ourselves), when it’s really play for both of us like when we use our roller skates with our parents back in time.
 It helps foster the attachment that we build with them as babies, and that can get strained when we’re spending so much time apart or needing to get things done when we’re together.

 What do you do when play for one of you is miserable, or not fun, for another?
 Figure out what you both like to play.
 Brené Brown sat down with her family and they made a list of what fit the definition of play was for each of them.
+Check out this list of 50 Fun Indoor Games for Kids from Twin Cities Kids Club!
 Many activities, like Candyland, did not overlap.
 But the ones that did went into her Venn Diagram (yes, she made fun of herself for making a Venn Diagram of play, and yes, I totally loved the idea).
 The overlaps in their diagram helped Brown’s family determine what they’d spend time doing on the weekends, what kinds of vacations they took, or what they’d do together for fun.